solidjs-community/solid-primitives/packages/resize-observer/README.md

 ## `createWindowSize`

-Creates a reactive store-like object of current width and height dimensions of window, page and screen.
+Creates a reactive store-like object of current width and height dimensions of the browser window.

 ### How to use it